-The SparkFun gator:particle micro:bit Accessory Board incorporates the powerful MAX30102 sensor, enabling sensing of pulse oximetry (SpO2), heart rate (HR) monitoring, and particle (PM) detection.
+The SparkFun gator:particle micro:bit Accessory Board incorporates the powerful MAX30102 sensor, enabling sensing of pulse oximetry (SpO2) & heart rate (HR) monitoring.
 As part of SparkFun's gator:bit series of alligator-clippable accessories, it can be easily interfaced with the micro:bit or other microcontrollers via the SparkFun gator:bit!
 The MAX30102 includes internal LEDs, photodetectors, optical elements, and low-noise electronics with ambient light rejection.
 The idea is to pulse the different LEDs, then detect what shines back.
-Based on the reflected signature, it's possible to detect different types of particles or materials (such as oxygenated blood or smoke from a fire).
+Based on the reflected signature, it's possible to detect different types of particles or materials (such as oxygenated blood).

 The MAX30102 is a high-sensitivity pulse oximeter and heart-rate sensor that communicates over an I2C bus.
 The specified operating voltage for the MAX30102 is between 1.7V-2V.
 For use with the gator:bit (v2) and micro:bit, you should provide 3.3V through the 3V3 and GND pads to keep the logic levels consistent; the 3.3V input is then regulated to 1.8V for the MAX30102.

 The micro:bit is a pocket-sized computer that lets you get creative with digital technology.
 Between the micro:bit and our shield-like bit boards you can do almost anything while coding, customizing and controlling your micro:bit from almost anywhere!
 You can use your micro:bit for all sorts of unique creations, from robots to musical instruments and more.
 At half the size of a credit card, this versatile board has vast potential!

 If a board needs code or communicates somehow, you're going to need to know how to program or interface with it.
 The programming skill is all about communication and code.